RasaHQ/rasa/docs/dialogue-elements/small-talk.rst

 Small Talk
 ==========

-Small talk includes the back-and-forth that makes conversations natural, but doesn’t directly relate directly to the user's goal.
+Small talk includes the back-and-forth that makes conversations natural, but doesn’t directly relate to the user's goal.
 This includes greetings, acknowledgements, reactions, and off-topic chitchat.

 .. contents::